thierr26/thierr26_personal_notes_sphinx_sources/source/debian_base_install.rst

   cdrskin dev=<cd_burning_drive_device_file> -eject -v -data debian-9.9.0-amd64-netinst.iso

 You might want to verify the authenticity of the ISO image.
-Follow the same procedure as for the firmware archive verification provided in the next section (:ref:`firmware_archive_media`).
+Follow the same procedure as for the firmware archive verification provided in the :ref:`firmware archive section <firmware_archive_media>`.

 When the burning is done, you might also want to check the integrity of the burned CD.
 Just compare the output of the following command with the checksum